manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 For example, `Boolean(0)` and `Boolean("")` translate into `false`, while `Boolean(1)`, `Boolean("1")` - **and** `Boolean("0")`! - all translate into `true`.

-Because keeping all these coercion rules in mind isn't easy, and because not all of them are straight-forward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.
+Because keeping all these type coercion rules in mind isn't easy, and because not all of them are straight-forward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.

-Let's write a more complex JavaScript expression: `let str = "hello"`
+Let's now write a more complex JavaScript expression.
+Please enter and run `let str = "hello"` in the console.

-What we just did was a so-called *variable assignment* - we defined a variable named `str`, and assigned it the value `"hello"`.
+What we just did was a so-called *variable declaration and assignment* - we *declared* the existance of a new variable named `str`, and *assigned* it the value `"hello"`.
 In JavaScript, as in all other programming languages, variables act as containers for values.
 It's like using an envelope that has "str" written on it and putting a letter with the text "hello" into this envelope.

-When the JavaScript interpreter evaluates this expression, it performs two things at once: first, a variable is *defined*, that is, the variable name is from then on known to the JavaScript interpreter.
-Afterwards, an initial value is then assigned to the newly defined variable, making the value accessible using the variable name.
+It's important to understand that when the JavaScript interpreter evaluates this single expression, it actually performs **two** things: first, a variable is *declared*, that is, the variable name is from then on known to the JavaScript interpreter.
+Afterwards, an initial value is then *assigned* to the newly defined variable, making the value accessible under the name of the variable.

 In other words, the result of expression